1881 Chios earthquake

 The 1881 Chios earthquake occurred at 13:40 local time (11:30 UTC) on 3 April.
-It caused severe damage on the island of Chios and also affected Çeşme and Alaçatı on the coast of Turkey.
+It caused severe damage on the island of Chios and also affected Çeşme and Alaçatı on the coast of Ottoman Ionia, now in Turkey.
 The earthquake had an estimated magnitude of 7.3 and there were an estimated 7,866 casualties.
 The devastation from the earthquake was the last of the three 'catastrophes' that affected the island of Chios in the 19th century.

 Tectonic setting

 The Aegean Sea is an area of mainly extensional tectonics caused by the subduction of the African plate beneath Aegean Sea plate.

 Damage

 The town of Chios was devastated, causing many casualties, partly due to the narrowness of the streets.
 In the rest of the island, 25 out of the 64 villages were destroyed with another 17 badly damaged.
 In both Çeşme and Alaçatı about 40% of the houses were destroyed.

-The number of casualties on the Turkish mainland was low, possibly due to most of the inhabitants leaving their houses to watch the passage of the passenger ship Aya Evangelistra from the shore.
+The number of casualties on the Ionian mainland was low, possibly due to most of the inhabitants leaving their houses to watch the passage of the passenger ship Aya Evangelistra from the shore.